lfn-cnti/certification/README.md

 ## Why Certification Matters

 With such a wide array of applications being developed today, workload certification tests help ensure that developers can follow cloud native best practices when building greenfield applications and/or modernizing existing applications.
-A certified application provides the following guarantees:
+A certified application provides the following benefits:

 Best practices: Your application follows cloud native best practices.
 This is useful to know whether you are building upon the work of the community or handling your own custom setup.